motanova84/-jmmotaburr-riemann-adelic/README.md

 - Paley--Wiener uniqueness

 ### In Progress
-- Full analytical closure of zeros on the critical line (via de Branges or Weil--Guinand positivity).
+- Removal of all auxiliary axioms by deriving A1--A4 inside the adelic flow.
+- Complete analytic proofs of critical-line localisation (de Branges \\& Weil--Guinand routes).
+- Archimedean factor rigidity with independent Weil-index and stationary-phase derivations.
+- Community-acceptable formalisation (Lean/Isabelle) and publication package.

 👉 Latest compiled PDF: [Artifacts](https://github.com/motanova84/-jmmotaburr-riemann-adelic/actions)